TIFF ’11: Countdown (d. Huh Jong-ho)

 written and directed by Troy Duffy

-by Alex Jackson The first thing I did when I got a FACEBOOK account was look up Travis, my best friend from gradeschool, whom I hadn't seen or heard from in the last twenty years.
-Looking at his profile, I saw that he listed "extensive" under music and "way too many to list here" for books, but under movies he had just one title: The Boondock Saints.
+by Alex Jackson The first thing I did when I got a FACEBOOK account was look up Travis, my best friend from grade school, whom I hadn’t seen or heard from in the last twenty years.
+Looking at his profile, I saw that he listed “extensive” under music and “way too many to list here” for books, but under movies he had just one title: The Boondock Saints.
 The bands and books he loves are too numerous to mention, but there is a film that, in his mind, towers above all others.
-There is only one film that bears mentioning.
-And that film is Troy Duffy's The Boondock Saints.
-Is it petty of me to not put in that "friend" request?
+There is only one film that even bears mentioning.
+And that film is Troy Duffy’s The Boondock Saints.
+Is it petty of me not to put in that “friend” request?
 This seems to be all the update I need.
 Twenty years is a long time.
 The only things we really had in common were that we both went to the same school and both liked Nintendo and The Monster Squad.
-That's hardly enough to inoculate a friendship against The Boondock Saints.
+That’s hardly enough to inoculate a friendship against The Boondock Saints.

 Unknown (2011) – Blu-ray + DVD + Digital Copy